 We believe in building off a strong track record of communication and collaboration with and between these partners, in an effort to further coordinate impact, reduce competition for resources, and expand our community's capacity.
-Ultimately, it is our partners that actually build and renovate housing - so the City must ensure assets and funding are going to those partners with clear direction and parameters for development.
+Ultimately, it is our partners that actually build informed policies in the future.
+Periodic resources such as the American Community Survey and American Housing Survey will also be used to help provide a clearer, sustained picture of the housing situation in the City over time.